Greta Thunberg: World Climate Goals Are 'Bullsh*t'

-Category: World Politics Hits: 1Just before U.S. President Joe Biden's two-day virtual summit on the climate crisis got underway, Swedish activist Greta Thunberg on Thursday shared a video message calling out the "bullshit" of world leaders who she says are failing to take the steps necessary to confront the planetary emergency.
+Category: World Politics Hits: 6Just before U.S. President Joe Biden's two-day virtual summit on the climate crisis got underway, Swedish activist Greta Thunberg on Thursday shared a video message calling out the "bullshit" of world leaders who she says are failing to take the steps necessary to confront the planetary emergency.
 Posted online by NowThis News, the video featuring Thunberg comes as a warning from the well-known global climate campaigner that the people of the world should not be fooled by the lofty rhetoric they will hear at the summit.
 "At the Leaders' Climate Summit, countries will present their new climate commitments, like net-zero emissions by 2050," Thunberg says in the video.
 "They will call these hypothetical targets 'ambitious.'
 But when you compare our insufficient targets with the overall current best available science, you clearly see that there's a gap.
 There are decades missing."
 Watch the video:

 Read more https://crooksandliars.com/2021/04/greta-thunberg-world-climate-goals-are